malakaljamri/as1/readme.md

 Built using HTML and CSS with a colorful, responsive design.

-#How to View:
+# How to View:
-#Open index.html in your browser using live serve extension in vs
+# Open index.html in your browser